Completely removing Wispr Flow from your device

 Open the Shortcuts app.

-Search for Flow to find all Wispr Flow shortcuts.
-These may include: Dictate a Flow Note, Quick Dictation to Clipboard, Quick Dictation to Notes, Toggle Flow On/Off, Open Flow Notes, and Save Flow Note.
+Search for Flow to find all Wispr Flow shortcuts (such as Dictate a Flow Note, Quick Dictation to Clipboard, Quick Dictation to Notes, Open Flow Notes, and Create a Flow Note).

 Tap and hold each shortcut, then tap Delete.